ethpandaops/github-actions-checker/README.md

  - Contents: Read and Write
  - Workflow: Read and Write

+The PRs will also include a [Dependabot](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/automating-dependabot-with-github-actions) config file to ensure the actions are updated regularly.
+You can disable this by setting the `--dependabot false` flag.
+We do recommend to keep it enabled though.

 #### Run in dry-run mode

 This will show you what would be changed without actually creating a PR or a branch.
 Use the `--dry-run` flag.